fred-framework/meta-fred/readme.md

 # Kernel requirements

-The Linux kernel must be compiled with **overlay filesystem** enabled.
+The Linux kernel must be compiled with **overlay filesystem** and **FPGA Manager** enabled.
 On the board one can check it with this command:

 ```
 $ zcat /proc/config.gz | grep OVERLAY